Pinterest Hidden Image

 Who pays the blogger: People, brands, and companies that sell products or services (not the blog reader)

-Affiliate marketing refers to the process by which bloggers can earn commissions by referring customers to purchase other company’s products (or take some other specified action, like signing up for a newsletter) through a trackable link.
+Affiliate marketing refers to how bloggers earn commissions by referring customers to purchase other companies’ products (or take other specified action, like signing up for a newsletter) through a trackable link.

-Usually, a blog reader would have to click on a link that has a blogger’s unique code embedded in it, and then purchase an item within a certain time frame for the blogger to get paid.
+Usually, a blog reader would have to click on a link with a blogger’s unique code embedded in it, and then purchase an item within a specific time frame for the blogger to get paid.

 The commissions can generally range from pennies to $50-100+ per sale.
-Bloggers usually receive a small percentage of the total sale amount, which is why the commissions vary so much.
+Bloggers usually receive a small percentage of the total sales, so the commissions vary greatly.

 I also love that affiliate marketing helps keep my content free for the blog reader, and I can pick whatever products I want to promote, as well as talk about them however I want.